posmishka/linux/cli/ps pidoff pmap.md

 `pidof php-fpm | xargs pmap -d | grep '^mapped' | awk '{print $4}' | sed 's/K//' | perl -e 'do { $a+=$_; $b++ } for <>;print $a/1024, " mb\n", $a/1024/$b, " mb\n"'`

+pmap
-pmap - report memory map of a process
+report memory map of a process

+ps_mem

 `for i in $(pgrep php-fpm); do echo "child $i"; ps_mem -s -p $i; done;`